top of page

 Christmas Tree

-The ‘How to eat your Christmas tree’ project was a supper club series that began in 2015 and has since become a successful, festive cookbook (published by Hardie Grant, 2020).
+The ‘How to eat your Christmas tree’ project is a cookbook and supper club series by

-This project explores the unsung, edible heroes of our forests — conifers and their evergreen friends.
-As well as recipes for cooking with pine, fir and spruce, both book and supper club encourage reflection around food waste and resourcefulness around Christmas, one of the most wasteful times of yearDid you know that if we decided to leave just one year's Christmas tree harvest to grow that those trees, over the course of their lifetimes, could collect the same amount of CO2 emitted annually by the global aviation industry?
+Julia Georgallis that explore the unsung edible heroes of our forests — Christmas trees and their delicious, evergreen friends!
+Both book and supper club encourage reflection around food waste and resourcefulness during Christmas, one of the most wasteful times of year.
 Trying to eat your tree is not only a way of extending the already short shelf life of something that has become so inappropriately disposable but is also an opportunity to really scrutinise keeping trees in the first place.
+The cookbook offers ways of cooking with Christmas trees, Christmas tree alternatives and can also be used as a handbook for a more sustainable festive period.
+You can read more discussions around this topic here.

 bottom of page